mendersoftware/mender-docs/08.Server-integration/04.Mender-Gateway/10.Mutual-TLS-authentication/02.Evaluation-with-docker-compose/docs.md

 ```

 !
-For versions prior Mender client 4 replace `mender-authd` with `mender-client`
+For versions prior Mender Client 4 replace `mender-authd` with `mender-client`

 Update the device with new certificates: